Symplectic cohomology rings of affine varieties in the topological limit: The low energy log PSS map

 A straightforward index computation (see e.g., \cite[Lemma 4.11]{GP1}) shows that the virtual dimension of $\mc{M}(\v,c, x_0)$ is given by

 where $\deg(|\mathfrak{o}_c| t^{\v})$ is as in \eqref{logdegreemorse}.
 It follows from the same arguments explained in \cite[Lemma 4.15]{GP1} that for a generic choice of almost complex structure\footnote{In \cite{GP1}, we do not make any assumptions on the Nijenhuis tensor of our almost complex structure, however the arguments explained there apply without modification.}, the moduli space \eqref{eq:eval} is a manifold of dimension equal to its virtual dimension \eqref{vdimlogpss}.
 In general, the Gromov compactification of this moduli space necessarily contains holomorphic sphere bubbles, which could obstruct counts of the (compactified) moduli space from (being well-defined or) giving a chain map (see Lemma 4.21 of \cite{GP1}).
-The following Lemma gives us an estimate for the energy of the PSS moduli space, which will be useful for further analysis: \begin{lem} Fix a multiplicity vector $\v$ as well as an orbit $x_0$.
-If $\epsilon_\ell$ and $||\Hlm-\hlm||_{C^2}$ are each sufficiently small and if $\Sigma_\ell$ is sufficiently $C^0$-close to $\hatXl$, then the topological energy of any $u \in \mc{M}(\v, c, x_0)$ is approximately (i.e., becomes arbitrarily close to)
+The following Lemma gives us an estimate for the energy of the PSS moduli space, which will be useful for further analysis: (Before stating it, we remind the reader of the definitions of the weighted winding numbers $w(\v)$ from \eqref{eq:windingvec} and $w(x_0)$ from \eqref{eq:weightedwindingnumber}.) \begin{lem} Fix a multiplicity vector $\v$ as well as an orbit $x_0$.
+If $\epsilon_\ell$ and $||\Hlm-\hlm||_{C^2}$ are each sufficiently small and if $\Sigma_\ell$ (see \eqref{eq:defnsigmaell} and \eqref{eq: definitionsigma}) is sufficiently $C^0$-close to $\hatXl$ (recall Remark \ref{rem: C0close}), then the topological energy of any $u \in \mc{M}(\v, c, x_0)$ is approximately (i.e., becomes arbitrarily close to)

 \end{lem} \begin{proof} One obtains \eqref{eq:Etop} by taking the limit as $\delta \to 0$ of the topological energy of $u$ restricted to the complement $S_{\delta}:= S \backslash B_{\delta}(z_0)$.
 Now $u$ restricted to $S_{\delta}$ maps to $X$ where $\omega$ is exact, so Stokes' theorem applies and this energy can be calculated as the integral of $\theta$ pulled back along $u|_{\partial B_{\delta}(z_{0})}$ minus the $H^{\ell}$ action of $x_0$, which we have seen in Equation \eqref{eq: action} is $\approx w(x_0)(1-\epsilon_{\ell}^2/2)$ under the above smallness hypothesis.
 The term $w(\v)$ arises as limit of the former term, i.e., the limiting integral of $\theta$ over a small loop winding around each $D_i$ with multiplicity $v_i$, compare \cite[Lemma 2.11]{GP1}. \end{proof}